 The standard time to complete the program is three years; however exceptional students may be able to complete the degree in less time.

 Applicants will be graded according to the sum total of their marks for English ability (evaluated based on TOEFLiBT (preferred), TOEFL-PBT, TOEIC-SP, or IELTS testscore) and interview performance (to assess relevant research skills and specialized knowledge over the course of master’s study or practical achievement with relation to environmental management, as well as their research plan for the doctoral program).

 In keeping with the international focus of this Graduate School, we warmly welcome applications from overseas applicants to all our programs.
 International applicants to the Master’s Program in Environmental Management should note, however, that some of the credited electives offered by the school may be taught only in Japanese.
 Applicants are strongly advised to consult with their intended academic supervisor for further information on what classes are available.
 International applicants should also note that while proficiency in Japanese is not a requirement for the Master’s Program in Environmental Management, a degree of Japanese speaking, hearing or reading ability may enrich their social and academic interactions during their study at the Graduate School.

 5. International Environmental Management Program

 The doctoral program in Environmental Management has two components, the general program explained above and the “International Environmental Management Program” .
-For the latter, please refer to the following website for more details:
+For more details, please refer to this.